Seiger/sGallery/README.md

 @endforeach
 ```

-## Integration into the goods module
+## Integration into the products module

 Just paste this code in your View backend
 ```php